tevelee/Eval/README.md

 ### 🤓 Short example

 Let's check out a fairly complex example, and build it from scratch!
-Let's implement a language which is able to parse the following expression:
+Let's implement a language which can parse the following expression:

 ```swift
 x != 0 ?
 5 * x : pi + 1